SMANahian/chess-analyzer/README.md

 - Python 3.10 or later
 - [Flask](https://flask.palletsprojects.com/) and
   [python-chess](https://python-chess.readthedocs.io/)
-- A Stockfish binary accessible at `./stockfish/stockfish` (one is included for convenience, but you can replace it with a newer version for your platform).
+- A Stockfish binary.
+One is included at `./stockfish`, but it may not match your OS/CPU; you can point to a working engine via `STOCKFISH_PATH=/path/to/stockfish`.

+If you don't have Stockfish installed yet:
+- macOS: `brew install stockfish`
+- Ubuntu/Debian: `sudo apt-get install stockfish`

 Create a virtual environment and install the required packages: